cjmahdi2/Sonic_Odyssey_Bot/README.md

 ```bash
 npm run claim
 ```
-Then take control + A then D to leave the Screen
+Then take Ctrl + A then D to leave the Screen

 ## Donations